-The materials engineering graduate program at the University of Dayton has an international reputation for excellence that provides state-of-the-art facilities, classes on cutting-edge topics and real-world research opportunities in collaboration with the U.S. Air Force Research Laboratory (AFRL) and the University of Dayton Research Institute (UDRI).
+The materials engineering graduate program at the University of Dayton provides state-of-the-art facilities, cutting-edge topics and real-world research opportunities in collaboration with the U.S. Air Force Research Laboratory (AFRL) and the University of Dayton Research Institute (UDRI).
 The program accommodates students from a wide range of academic and technical backgrounds and attracts full- and part-time students nationally and internationally.
 We maintain a position of "front-line" leadership in materials engineering.

 - Thesis option: 24 semester hours of course work (8 classes) and 6 semester hours of research credit